Bemani: MÚSECA

 First released on December 10, 2015, after five location tests, MÚSECAs gameplay involves a pedal and five spinners which can be pressed, held or rotated, depending on the note type.
 One of MÚSECAs most important aspects are the illustrations named Grafica.
 A Grafica gives the player GIFTs, which are in-game bonuses that are auto-triggered at some points of the charts, slightly modifying the chart lane's judgment line.
 GIFTs include Life Support, Score Gain, Play Risk, and Item Collect.
 Most Grafica characters have their own voices that play when they're triggered in-game.
 The game ceased receiving e-Amusement service on July 31, 2018, discontinuing most cabinets that require constant e-Amusement connection, installing the offline patch, recycling some cabinets for other games and effectively terminating support for the game.
+There were only two versions of the game released: 1st and 1+1/2.